 For me it’s about supporting you through one of the most difficult times of your life.
 Working with you to formulate a long term goal ... your big picture and the steps to get there.
 Then at every step along the way, I'll be there to help you focus on that step keeping you on track, always remembering the context of that big picture - your new life!

 "Divorce is overwhelming.
-Coaching helps you make good considered decisions and not get hijacked by reacting to high conflict situations or emotional distress."
+Coaching helps you make more considered decisions and helps you avoid getting hijacked by reacting to high conflict situations or emotional distress."

 Everyone's needs through these stages will be different but involve: